draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 - [ ] Existing workflows and configuration templates are not broken unexpectedly.
 - [ ] New or changed configuration keys are documented.
 - [ ] External dependencies, versions, and computational requirements are documented.
-- [ ] Example input/output or notebooks are updated when user-facing behavior changes.
+- [ ] Example input/output or notebooks are updated when user-facing behaviour changes.
 - [ ] Pipeline diagrams are updated when workflow structure changes.
 - [ ] A complete affected pipeline run was tested, or a limitation is explained.
 - [ ] Logs, generated reports, or other validation evidence are summarized in the pull request.